Car or Camper

 The phrase jaw-dropping can be overused, but there’s really no other word for Cape Tribulation.
 This isolated headland is where the rainforest meets the reef and two World Heritage Areas come together.
 You’re going to love it here.

 You’ve got a whole day in this remote paradise – though you’ll probably want to stay for a week.
-Start with an early morning kayaking tour around the beaches, reefs and rainforests.
-You’ll usually have some company on these trips in the form of sea turtles, stingrays, dolphins, whales and dugongs, and maybe even a curious cassowary watching from the beach.
+Start with an early morning adventure to the beaches, reefs and rainforests.
+You’ll usually have some company on these trips in the form of sea turtles, stingrays, dolphins, whales and dugongs, and maybe even a curious cassowary watching from a distance.

-The Great Barrier Reef is just 25 minutes offshore, so you can zip out for an afternoon snorkel at Mackay and Undine Reefs.
+The Great Barrier Reef is just 25 minutes offshore, so you can zip out for an afternoon snorkel at Mackay and Undine Reefs with Ocean Safari.
 There’s a good chance you’ll have the reefs to yourselves – apart from the huge schools of tropical fish, that is.
-Or sail out to Mackay Cay on the Outer Reef on a luxury yacht and snorkel around the coral cay with a marine biologist to help you interpret what you see.

 If you’re looking for a challenge, turn inland and head for the summit of Mount Sorrow.
 The seven-kilometre trail is tough and should only be attempted in good weather.
 Once you reach the top, you’ll be rewarded with sweeping views along the length of the Daintree Coast and out to Snapper Island.